 The ProBlogger Job Board is another one of the freelance writing websites I frequented when I first started out.
 It’s a high authority resource for aspiring bloggers that also has a job board.
 There’s no need to sign up or create a profile.
 None of the jobs are pre-screened, so you have to be careful about working for anyone without some upfront payment.
 That said, there are lots of postings from high profile blogs on the platform, so you could get the chance to land a really good gig.

-Textbroker is a great place to find freelance writing jobs online for beginners.
+Textbroker is a great place for finding freelance writing jobs online for beginners.
 To sign up, you have to submit registration and a writing sample to the agency.
 They will give you a writer rating, then you can create your author profile.

 Textbroker not only provides you with clients, but also project management tools for free.
 You get to choose how and when you work with clients on the platform.